attribyte/acp/README.md

 * Better metrics.

 ##Performance
-Here's the result of a "quick" run of the HikariCP benchmark:
+Here's the result of a "quick" run of the HikariCP benchmark.
+Not bad.
+The connection pool has never been a bottleneck in any Attribyte system, so I have spent little time trying to optimize ACP.
+Note that pool instrumentation is always enabled (timing, metring of connection acquisitions, etc.) so turning this off might improve the score.
+For me, turning off metrics in a production system to improve performance doesn't make sense.
 <pre><code>
 # Run complete.
 Total time: 00:09:32